Curriculum Detail

 Prerequisite: French I (or French 7th and 8th grades)

-French II furthers the study of skills developed in French I and introduces more complex structures.
-There is a continued emphasis on communication in French and student participation in all class activities.
-In addition, writing skills will be developed through compositions and creative writing exercises and reading skills will be developed through short reading passages.
-Students in the ninth grade who have completed two years of French in the Middle School, as well as students who have completed French I, should enter this course.
+French II builds on the skills developed in French I and introduces more complex language structures.
+The course maintains a strong emphasis on communication in French and active student participation in all class activities.
+Writing skills are further developed through creative writing exercises and a variety of projects, ranging from music videos to informational pamphlets.
+Reading skills will also be developed through short readings.
+This course is for students in the ninth grade who have successfully completed two years of French in the Middle School, as well as students who have completed French I.

 • French III